Great Western Bank (California): Early years

 The company later bought Santa Rosa Savings (1968) and Safety Savings of south central Los Angeles (1969), Belmont Savings of Long Beach (1969), Citizens Savings of Santa Barbara (1969), and Victory Savings of North Hollywood (1970).
 Citizens Savings & Loan of Santa Barbara was founded in 1887, which Great Western later used as its foundation date.

 In 1969, California changed their savings and loan association branching law to permit statewide branching.
 Prior to this change, branch offices were restricted to be within a 100-mile radius from their head office.
 When the new law went into effect at the beginning of 1970, Great Western Financial promptly merged First Savings in Oakland (Northern California) and Central Savings in San Luis Obispo (Central California) into Great Western Savings (Southern California), to form a single statewide savings and loan operating unit with 33 offices.

 In 1970, Great Western acquired the financial troubled LFC Financial Corp. and its Equitable Savings subsidiary for $35 million worth exchange of stock.
 The acquisition made it the second largest savings and loan association in the country at that time.
 To satisfy federal anti-trust concerns, Great Western was required to sell 2 offices to State Mutual Savings (a subsidiary of Far West Financial Corp.) and 1 office to Home Federal Savings of San Diego.
 The company received some financial assistance in the acquisition from the FSLIC.

 In March 1971, the company acquired Sentinel Savings of San Diego.

-In September 1971, Great Western Financial asked state state saving and loan commissioner for his permission to allow the merger of Great Western Savings of Southern California, Great Western Savings of Central California, Great Western Savings of San Diego, Great Western Savings of Santa Barbara, and Great Western Savings of North Hollywood into its main subsidiary, Great Western Savings & Loan Association.
+In September 1971, Great Western Financial asked the California State Saving and Loan Commissioner for his permission to allow the merger of Great Western Savings of Southern California, Great Western Savings of Central California, Great Western Savings of San Diego, Great Western Savings of Santa Barbara, and Great Western Savings of North Hollywood into its main subsidiary, Great Western Savings & Loan Association.

 In 1970 and 1971, Great Western purchased four additional California savings and loan establishments.